HEALTHY SLEEP HABITS FOR YOUR BABY AND CHILD (SLEEP CHART FOR PARENTS)

 Healthy sleep Habits for your baby:

 It is okay to cuddle and rock your baby.
-You cannot spoil a young baby holding them.
+You cannot spoil a young baby by holding them.

 A pacifier may comfort and help your baby to settle.
-However it is best not to start using a pacifier until breast feeding is going well.
+However, it is best not to start using a pacifier until breastfeeding is going well.

 Your baby will stir during the night.
 Give them a few minutes to try and settle on their own before going to them

-Keep the light dim and avoid stimulation during night time, feedings and diaper changes.
+Keep the light dim and avoid stimulation during nighttime, feedings, and diaper changes.

 Infants (4 to 12 months)

-Perhaps the napping needs are different, some nap for as little as 20 minutes at a time, while others sleep for three or more hours.
+Perhaps the napping needs are different; some nap for as little as 20 minutes at a time, while others sleep for three or more hours.

 Healthy sleep habits for your infants-

-· Schedule a regular day time and bed times sleep as much as possible.
+· Schedule a regular daytime and bed times sleep as much as possible.

-· A consistent bed time routine is important many parents like to use the three B's bath, book, bed
+· A consistent bedtime routine is important; many parents like to use the three B's: bath, book, bed

-· If your baby wakes at night and cries go check to see if there is anything wrong.
+· If your baby wakes at night and cries, go check to see if there is anything wrong.
 Such as being too cold or too warm, but try not to take them out of the crib.

 Toddlers [1 to 2 years]